ahmadajmi/CSS-Grid-Layout/README.md

 ### Position Items by Using a Line Number

-We can refer to the exact line number by using new properties like `grid-column-start` and `grid-column-end`, and then give theses properties the start line and the end line numbers.
+We can refer to the exact line number by using new properties like `grid-column-start`, and `grid-column-end`, we then give theses properties the start line and the end line numbers.

 From the previous example, this is how the browser position the elements by default for us, and we can mimic the default columns positions as: